-To love means to allow the others to express fully.
-To accept and welcome all parts of them, without conditions.
+Love is the will to extend yourself for the purpose of allowing yourself and others to express your/their own way of being human (definition inspired by Scott Peck).
+To accept and welcome everything.
 Not to shape someone around your own needs, but like a rock yields to the chisel, make yourself porous and absorbent to their touch, being so intimately vulnerable that it will cut away your dead flesh.
-In this constant flux of change, trust that what is cut, is not you.
+In a constant flux of change, trust that what is cut, is not you.
 It was dead already, and only ballast.
-(Iris Murdoch, Judith Butler, Alain Badiou, Rainer Maria Rilke, Khalil Gibran)
+(Iris Murdoch, Judith Butler, Alain Badiou, Rainer Maria Rilke, Khalil Gibran, Scott Peck)

 To die means to let go of all qualifications, of all stories about yourself and the world.
 It makes fears and preferences become groundless, because without stories, nobody is there.
 It opens the gate for a deeper calling: that a life may be revealed through your body and mind.
 A skillful death brings life.
 You learn to live life dangerously: fearless and in complete surrender to love.
 And when you are finally summoned, pregnant with aliveness, you can fall backwards into Death’s warm embrace, fully satisfied and without regrets.
 (Jean Klein, Gilles Deleuze, Osho, Marie De Hennezel)